Appeals court tells FBI to destroy memo on anti-war website

-SAN FRANCISCO (AP) - A federal appeals court has ruled the FBI must destroy 15-year-old records of its investigation into the co-founders of a San Francisco online anti-war website.
+SAN FRANCISCO (AP) - The FBI must destroy 15-year-old records of its investigation into the two co-founders of a San Francisco online anti-war website and the site’s activities, a federal appeals court ruled.

-The San Francisco Chronicle reports the FBI started looking into antiwar.com and its editors in 2004 after the website posted two lists of people the FBI was investigating after the Sept.
-11, 2001, terrorist attacks.
+The FBI started looking into antiwar.com and its editors in 2004 after the website posted two “watch lists” of people the FBI was investigating after the Sept.
+11, 2001, terrorist attacks, according to a memo co-founders Eric Garris and Justin Raimondo obtained through a Freedom of Information Act request, the San Francisco Chronicle reported Friday.

-A 2004 FBI memo also recommended that the San Francisco FBI office investigate whether Eric Garris, one of the site’s editors, was a threat to national security.
+The FBI memo also recommended that the San Francisco FBI office investigate whether Eric Garris, one of the site’s editors, was a threat to national security.
+The office declined, saying the “watch lists” were publicly available and that the editors’ free-speech activities posed no security threat.

-Garris and co-editor Justin Raimondo sued in 2013 after learning about the memo.
-The FBI agreed in 2017 to cover the site’s legal fees but refused to delete the 2004 document.
+After learning about the memo, Garris and Raimondo sued in 2013.
+They won their case and in 2017 the FBI agreed to turn over all the memos on them and their website and pay to cover the site’s $299,000 legal fees but refused to delete the 2004 document, saying it could “inform ongoing and future investigative activity.”

-The Ninth U.S. Circuit Court of Appeals ruled Wednesday that federal privacy law requires the government to expunge the memo.
+The Ninth U.S. Circuit Court of Appeals disagreed.

+If FBI records describe someone’s speech or actions that are protected by the First Amendment, the records can be “maintained” only if they are “within the scope of a currently ongoing authorized law enforcement activity,” Judge A. Wallace Tashima said in Wednesday 3-0 ruling.

+Antiwar.com, a self-described “anti-interventionist, pro-peace website” with a libertarian orientation, was launched in 1995 to oppose U.S. military action in Bosnia-Herzegovina.

 Information from: San Francisco Chronicle, http://www.sfgate.com